Show summary Hide summary

 Character and symbolism associated with the first name Mayron

 You know, I’ve always thought that first names carry a little inner vibration, something intangible.
-For Mayron, I often find this idea of a protective, generous boy or man, someone who likes to be surrounded, particularly by his family.
-But be careful, he also likes his freedom and independence, even if sometimes he can seem a bit indecisive, which makes him very human.
+For Mayron, I often find this idea of a protective, generous boy or man, someone who likes being surrounded, particularly by his family.
+But be careful, he also loves his freedom and independence, even if sometimes he can be a bit indecisive, which makes him very human.

-It’s a first name that invites gentleness and listening, but also self-improvement.
-I like this mix.
+It’s a first name that invites softness and listening, but also self-transcendence.
+I like that mix.
 Oh, and a little detail, Mayron is associated with the amethyst stone, which seems to reinforce the idea of wisdom and inner calm.
 Nice, isn’t it?